jadecobra/python_tdd_exercises/CALCULATOR.md

                 calculator.subtract(self.x, self.y),
                 self.x-self.y
             )

-    # TODO
-    # test multiplication
-    # test division

-    # Exceptions Encountered
-    # AssertionError
-    # AttributeError
-    # TypeError
     ```
-    terminal response stays the same
-    the x and y variables are now initialized as class variables that can be referenced later using `self.x` and `self.y`
+    the x and y variables are now initialized once as class attributes that can be referenced later in every test using `self.x` and `self.y`, the terminal shows all tests are still passing

 ---

-### Test Multiplication
+## Test Multiplication

+We will now move on the next item on the TODO list which is to test multiplication

 ### <span style="color:red">**RED**</span> : make it fail

-update `test_calculator.py` with `test_multiplication`
+we add a failing test `test_calculator.py` named `test_multiplication`
 ```python
 import unittest
 import calculator